dxee/dject/README.md

 # dject
+Guice extensions, help to improve the developer experience of guice.

+## Design Principles
-Guice extensions, just focus on guice itself.
-Purpose to keep the core small and scalable, and provide a rich extensions arround the core.
+Keep the core small and scalable, and provide rich extensions arround the core.

+## Contribution
+PR is very welcome.

+## Attention
+Still in exploration